faraway1nspace/BayesCMR_workshop/README.md

 See the notes at the end of the PDF from Part 1.

-PART 4: Intro to Hidden Markov Models, a Unifying Framework for CMR
+PART 4: Hidden Markov Models, a Unifying Framework for CMR
 -------------------------------------------------------------------

 This tutorial shows how the CJS, POPAN, PCRD, and MSCRD are just variants of a more general Hidden-Markov Model.
 Participants learn about how to specify <b>transmission matrices</b> and <b>emission matrices</b> in the JAGS syntax as well as the rationale behind the <b>latent state markov process</b> and the <b>complete data likelihood</b> to recast a variety of CMR models as HMMs.